I Love You, I'm Trying: Background

 Two years after the release of Grandson's debut studio album, Death of an Optimist, in February 2023, he began teasing a new single, lyrics and the album.
 On February 28, 2023, the single titled "Eulogy" was released and a tour was announced to begin May 12, 2023, just a week after the album's release date.
 The track's lyrics delve into the overwhelming situations of life on the internet.
 In March 2023, grandson released the second single, "Drones", and announced the release date for the album of May 5, 2023, along with the cover art.
 "Something to Hide" was released as the third single in April 2023, with the song reflecting on his family life and personal relationships.

 Critical reception

-In June 2023, Alternative Press published an unranked list of the top 25 albums of the year to date and included this release, calling it "a foray into the personal".
+Reviews were mixed, leaning to positive, with all noting a more introspective and emotionally direct approach but some suggesting this distracted from the instant impact of previous works.
+The album received 8/10 rating from The Line of Best Fit, 6/10 from God Is in the TV, and an aggregate user review of 59/100 on Album of the Year.
+In June 2023, while Rock Sound had it at number 43 in their top 50 albums of 2023.
+Alternative Press included it in an unranked mid-year list of the top 25 albums of the year to date, calling it "a foray into the personal".